axodotdev/cargo-dist/book/src/reference/config.md

 This is a list of [target platforms][platforms] you want your application(s) to be built for.
 In principle this can be overridden on a per-package basis but that is not well tested.

-In v0.0.5 the only properly supported choices are:
+The supported choices are:

 * x64 macOS: "x86_64-apple-darwin"
 * x64 Windows: "x86_64-pc-windows-msvc"
 * x64 Linux: "x86_64-unknown-linux-gnu"
-* arm64 macOS (Apple silicon): "aarch64-apple-darwin" (support added in v0.0.4)
+* arm64 macOS (Apple silicon): "aarch64-apple-darwin"

-Future versions should hopefully introduce proper support for important targets like "musl linux".
+* arm64 Linux: "aarch64-unknown-linux-gnu"
+* x64 Linux (musl): x86_64-unknown-linux-musl
+* arm64 Linux (musl): aarch64-unknown-linux-musl

 By default all runs of `cargo-dist` will be trying to handle all platforms specified here at once.
 If you specify `--target=...` on the CLI this will focus the run to only those platforms.
 As discussed in [concepts][], this cannot be used to specify platforms that are not listed in `metadata.dist`, to ensure different runs agree on the maximum set of platforms.